-- A. Use or possession of any weapon including, but not limited to: rifles, shotguns, handguns, BB guns, air rifles and pistols, paintball guns, bows and arrows, knives, daggers, swords, spears, ninja stars, brass knuckles, torches, and ammunition, is prohibited in housing among all students, faculty, staff, and visitors (except sworn peace officers). - B. Possession, remodeling, or usage of any item resembling a real weapon, firearm, or explosive is prohibited. - C. Residents are prohibiting from possessing or using firecrackers, fireworks, explosives, flammable chemicals/materials, or pyrotechnics of any nature.
+- A. Use or possession of any weapon including, but not limited to: rifles, shotguns, handguns, BB guns, air rifles and pistols, Nerf or high powered air guns, paintball guns, bows and arrows, knives, daggers, swords, spears, ninja stars, brass knuckles, torches, and ammunition, is prohibited in housing among all students, faculty, staff, and visitors (except sworn peace officers). - B. Possession, remodeling, or usage of any item resembling a real weapon, firearm, or explosive is prohibited. - C. Residents are prohibiting from possessing or using firecrackers, fireworks, explosives, flammable chemicals/materials, or pyrotechnics of any nature.